cpa-analytics/pyech/README.md

 * Calculate variable n-tiles.
 * Convert variables to real terms or USD.

+PyECH does not attempt to estimate any indicators in particular, or facilitate any kind of modelling, or concatenate surveys from multiple years.
+Instead, it aims at providing a hassle-free experience with as simple a syntax as possible.

-Surprisingly, this covers a lot of what people tend to do with the ECH survey without having to deal with software licensing.
+Surprisingly, PyECH covers a lot of what people tend to do with the ECH survey without having to deal with software licensing.

 For R users, check out [ech](https://github.com/calcita/ech).